Computed Tomography (CT) - Chest

 When the exam is complete, the technologist will ask you to wait until they verify that the images are of high enough quality for accurate interpretation by the radiologist.

-The actual CT scanning takes less than 30 seconds and the entire process, including exam preparation, is usually completed within 30 minutes.
+The actual CT scanning takes less than 30 seconds.
+The entire process, including exam prep, usually takes about 30 minutes.

 What will I experience during and after the procedure?